Archiving and Restoring Data

 : Auto-accept all prompts (splitting, overwrite, etc.)--delete-original

-: Auto deletes the original source dir-n, --dry-run
+: Auto deletes the original source dir- -h,--help: Show this help message

 Example: Standard Run